Nearly-Linear Time Algorithms for Preconditioning and Solving Symmetric, Diagonally Dominant Linear Systems

-\end{proposition} \begin{proof} By Proposition~\ref{pro:pleqNull}, condition \eqref{eqn:pro:cheby} implies that $f$ and $A$ have the same nullspace.
-An inspection of the pseudo-code reveals that the function computed by \texttt{precondCheby} can be expressed as a sum of monomials of the form $f (A f)^{i}$, from which it follows that this function is a symmetric linear operator having the same nullspace as $A$.
-Let $Z$ be the matrix realizing this operator.
+\end{proposition} \begin{proof} An inspection of the pseudo-code reveals that the function computed by \texttt{precondCheby} can be expressed as a sum of monomials of the form $(f A)^{i} f$, from which it follows that this function is a symmetric linear operator.